wpilibsuite/frc-docs/source/docs/software/advanced-controls/geometry/coordinate-systems.rst

 The robot coordinate system (or local coordinate system) is a relative coordinate system where the robot is the origin.
 The direction the robot is facing is the positive x axis, and the positive y axis is perpendicular, following the right hand rule.
 Positive :math:`theta` is counter-clockwise.

-.. note:: WPILib's :code:`Gyro` class is clockwise-positive, so you have to invert the reading in order to get the rotation with either coordinate system.
+.. note:: WPILib's ``Gyro`` class is clockwise-positive, so you have to invert the reading in order to get the rotation with either coordinate system.

 .. image:: diagrams/coordinate-systems-2.drawio.svg